Insect Alert: East Coast Poised for Pest Problems after Winter Weather

 Mosquitoes are annoying!
 Every creature serves a purpose, but it’s hard to appreciate these little blood-suckers.
 Mosquitoes are known to transmit serious diseases ranging from malaria, Dengue Fever, and West Nile Virus.

-The best way to protect yourself is to avoid mosquitoes all together, but don’t miss out on summer fun just to avoid this bothersome bug.
+The best way to protect yourself is to avoid mosquitoes altogether, but don’t miss out on summer fun just to avoid this bothersome bug.
 Mosquitoes are attracted to the carbon dioxide we make when we breathe, as well as to our body heat which signals that we’ve got a hot meal coursing through our veins, ready and waiting for them.
 You can mask your scent with insect repellent.
-Stay Away® Mosquitoes is a skin friendly insect repellent that has been proven effective and is made with ingredients recommended by the CDC.
-Dark colors also attract mosquitoes, and make your body warmer — opt for light colored clothing.
+Stay Away® Mosquitoes is a skin-friendly insect repellent that has been proven effective and is made with ingredients recommended by the CDC.
+Dark colors also attract mosquitoes and make your body warmer — opt for light-colored clothing.
 Wearing long sleeves and pants will also help prevent mosquito bites by covering more of your skin.

 Ants may be small…